xiangyi1106/FoodSnap_FYP/README.md

 FoodSnap is a food discovery social media web application that connects users with local restaurants and culinary experiences.
 Combining AI-driven recommendations, interactive maps, and social networking features, FoodSnap offers a unique space for discovering food, sharing moments, and connecting with other food lovers.

-🌟 Features
+### Features
 👤 Authentication
--User registration, login, and logout
+- User registration, login, and logout
--Secure access and personalized experience
+- Secure access and personalized experience

 🧑‍🍳 Social Media Features
 -Create and interact with food-related posts